camd/datasource/README.md

 Option definitions
 ------------------

-Required keys:
+###Required keys

-      master_host - Required if not passing in a cursor, this specifies the master host to connect to.
+* master_host - Required if not passing in a cursor, this specifies the master host to connect to.
 It must be provided with a hash containing the following keys:

              host - hostname
              user - username
              passwd - password

     Note: if you are passing a cursor into the constructor this will be bypassed.
 Host type is not used in this case.

-   Optional keys:
+###Optional keys

-      read_host - Optional, use it if you have a read only host and want to be able to specify connecting to it in the RDBSHub.
+* ``read_host`` - Optional, use it if you have a read only host and want to be able to specify connecting to it in the RDBSHub.

-      dev_host - Optional, use it if you have a development only host and want to be able to specify connecting to it in the RDBSHub.
+* ``dev_host`` - Optional, use it if you have a development only host and want to be able to specify connecting to it in the RDBSHub.

-      default_db - Optional, specifies a default database name to execute queries against.
+* ``default_db`` - Optional, specifies a default database name to execute queries against.

 Procs file
 -------------

-Like the datasource file, the procs file can have python style comments.
+Like the ``datasource`` file, the procs file can have python style comments.
 As the procs get more complex comments can really help document what parameters to pass.
 This file can have as many nested keys as you want:

-Ex: proc file called myprocs.json
+Ex: proc file called ``myprocs.json``

     {